geoserver/geoserver.github.io/README.md

           <li><a href="/release/2.10-M0">2.10-M0</a></li>
         </ul>

-   There are seperate sections for `stable` and `maintenance`.
+   There are separate sections for `stable` and `maintenance`.
 Ensure you have the right section, then add a line to the top of the list for your version.
 Try to keep the lists balanced, and limit each list to no more than 4 items - create a third list row if necessary.
 Isolate milestones, beta and RC on their own row if you can.

 ### Development releases